mia-platform/documentation/docs/development_suite/identity-and-access-management/manage-groups.md

 ## Managing Group roles

-All identity roles are managed from the [IAM portal](/development_suite/identity-and-access-management/manage-identities.md), which is specifically dedicated to the governance of roles and accesses to the resources of the Company.
+All identity roles are managed from the [IAM section](/development_suite/identity-and-access-management/manage-identities.md), which is specifically dedicated to the governance of roles and accesses to the resources of the Company.

-As a result, the Company role of a group can be modified not only from the Groups section, but also from the IAM portal.
+As a result, the Company role of a group can be modified not only from the Groups section, but also from the IAM section.

 ### Managing Group role at Company level

-To edit a group's role from the IAM portal, simply click on the edit button for the desired group row and select the new role.
+To edit a group's role from the IAM section, simply click on the edit button for the desired group row and select the new role.

 <div style={{display: 'flex', justifyContent: 'center'}}>